NHSDigital/vaccinations-app/infrastructure/environments/test/fake-api/readme.md

 Tag, promote, and deploy to the test environment, as per the [usual process](https://nhsd-confluence.digital.nhs.uk/spaces/Vacc/pages/989220238/Branching+and+release+strategy).
 Wait for the deployment to complete.

-You'll need to have installed the [AWS CLI tools](https://aws.amazon.com/cli/) as well as [jq](https://jqlang.org/): `brew install awscli jq` if necessary.

-Ensure you are [configured to access the test environment in AWS via the command line](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).
-These instructions assume you've named your profile `vita-test`.
-All the info you need for that should be available via the [access portal](https://d-9c67018f89.awsapps.com/start/#/?tab=accounts).

 ### Build & test image

 ```sh